hep-mirrors/sherpa/Manual/source/manual/parameters/beam-remnants.rst

 The usual rules for yaml structure apply, c.f. :ref:`Input structure`.
-Longitudinal momenta for sea partons in hadrons are distributed according to a probablity distribution in their light-cone momentum :math:`x` given by :math:`P(x)=x^{-1.5}`.
+Longitudinal momenta for sea partons in hadrons are distributed according to a probability distribution in their light-cone momentum :math:`x` given by :math:`P(x)=x^{-1.5}`.
 If there are two valence partons left in the beam remnant after the shower initiators have been treated, the first of the two (usually the quark) will have a longitudinal momentum with :math:`P(x)=\exp(-1/x)`, while